-11. REGISTER
+10. REGISTER

-- 11.1 The Council shall maintain an up-to-date register of members of the Police Force that includes the following information for each one: - (a) swearing-in date; - (b) date of employment; - (c) job description (duties, full-time, part-time job (number of hours)); - (d) number and expiry date of the Class 4A driver's licence; - (e) diploma(s) and/or equivalence(s) recognized by the ENPQ and date(s) obtained:
+- 10.1 The Municipality shall maintain an up-to-date register of members of the Police Force that includes the following information for each one: - (a) swearing-in date; - (b) date of employment; - (c) job description (duties, full-time, part-time job [number of hours]);

-- (f) date(s) obtained and title(s) of professional firearms certifications and recertifications; - (g) date(s) obtained and title(s) of professional pepper spray certifications and recertifications: - (h) date(s) obtained and title(s) of professional taser gun certifications and recertifications; and - (i) date(s) obtained and title(s) of any other pertinent certification involving intermediary weapons, including the "expandable baton".
+- (d) number and expiry date of the Class 4A driver's licence; - (e) diploma(s) and/or equivalence(s) recognized by the l'École nationale de police du Québec (ENPQ) and date(s) obtained; - (f) date(s) obtained and title(s) of professional firearms certifications and recertifications; - (g) date(s) obtained and title(s) of professional pepper spray certifications and recertifications; - (h) date(s) obtained and title(s) of professional taser gun certifications and recertifications; and - (i) date(s) obtained and title(s) of any other pertinent certification involving intermediary weapons, including the "expandable baton".